 - Traditional Wizardly Attire: Wizards are known for wearing long robes, especially in blue or grey, and pointed hats, often floppy and sometimes without a brim.
 Occasionally these will have stars or other mystical designs on them.
 Sometimes the hat is omitted, but rarely the robe.
-If male (and they very often are — see below), they also have a long Wizard Beard that's usually white.
+If male (and they very often are — see below), they also have a long Wizard Beard, usually white.

 - Carry a Magic Staff: Wizards are known for carrying staffs which they use as a device to aid in casting spells and for a walking stick.
 They are heavily associated with wizards over any other type of magic user.

 - Wizardry: Wizards practice wizardry specifically as their type of magic.
 While every work has its own definitions and limitations, wizardry can generally be defined as a form of 'high' magic with many possible applications, usually tapping universal forces as a result of intensive study.
 They are often seen reading the stars and/or tapping into natural energies: and casting spells with runes or magic words.
 Wizards appear to have been somewhat based on Druids and ascetic Hermits but are not directly comparable.
 Books of lore — whether a single tome or an entire library — are a frequent fixture.